gapdays/gapdays2025-spring/index.md

 master and PhD students in mathematics interested to use GAP to support their mathematical work, will be able to learn GAP and also meet developers.

+The minicourse will be given by researchers who are also enthousiastic GAP users and/or GAP developers.
+We have confirmed minicourses by [Ilaria Collazo](https://www.ilariacolazzo.info/new/) and [Bettina Eick](http://www.iaa.tu-bs.de/beick/).

 We warmly invite all people interested with little knowledge of the insides of GAP to join in as well: this includes undergraduate students, PhD students, post-docs, and more experienced mathematicians.
 You will